github/docs/content/repositories/creating-and-managing-repositories/duplicating-a-repository.md

 {% endif %}

-Before you can push the original repository to your new copy, or _mirror_, of the repository, you must [create the new repository](/articles/creating-a-new-repository) on {% data variables.product.product_location %}.
+Before you can push the original repository to your new copy, or _mirror_, of the repository, you must [create the new repository](/articles/creating-a-new-repository) on {% data variables.location.product_location %}.
 In these examples, `exampleuser/new-repository` or `exampleuser/mirrored` are the mirrors.

 ## Mirroring a repository